hadron-project/hadron/charts/hadron-operator/README.md

 ### CertManager Integration
 This chart ships with cert-manager integration for managing various TLS certs used by Hadron.
 It is the recommended way to manage TLS/cryptography needs in the Kubernetes context and is enabled by default.
 This can be controlled with the `.Values.certManager.enabled` key.

+### Prometheus Operator & kube-prometheus-stack Integration
+This chart ships with Prometheus Operator / kube-prometheus-stack integration for automatic monitoring via Prometheus.
+When `prometheusOperator.enabled=true`, this chart will generate a `ServiceMonitor` CRD instance (from the Prometheus Operator chart) which handles everything needed for automatic monitoring. **Note well:** ensure that `prometheusOperator.serviceMonitor.labels` & `prometheusOperator.podMonitor.labels` are supplied so that the `ServiceMonitor` & `PodMonitor` created by this chart will be detected by your Prometheus deployment.
+[See the docs here](https://github.com/prometheus-operator/prometheus-operator/blob/v0.52.1/Documentation/user-guides/getting-started.md#include-servicemonitors).